Goldcorp Centre for the Arts, 149 West Hastings Street

-Musical performances are diverse and include folk, blues, pop, gospel and industrial rock along with traditional seasonal favourites, directed by Bill Costin.
-The angelic sounds of Saint James Academy Youth Choir fill the theatre rafters.
-The audience will also be invited to sing along with the cast.
+Musical performances are diverse and include folk, blues, pop, gospel and industrial rock along with traditional seasonal favourites, directed by Bill Costin, featuring the Saint James Academy Youth Choir.

 This imaginative all-ages production offers a bittersweet twist on a cherished classic that celebrates the transformative power of human redemption.
 Now more than 150 years old, Dickens’ timeless story remains relevant today, especially in light of parallels between the economic disparities of Victorian London and Vancouver’s Downtown East Side.